Qualities of a Yoga Therapist by Joseph Le Page and Lilian Aboim

 Study of Self and Scriptures: svādhyāya

-When we begin to practice Yoga therapy, there may be a tendency to offer too many tools and techniques in order to provide “the most healing.”
+When we begin to practice Yoga therapy, there may be a tendency to offer many tools and techniques in order to provide “the most healing.”
 For effective Yoga therapy, however, less is usually more, and offering a few tools and techniques fully and authentically is generally most helpful.
+This simplicity is a reflection of a growing clarity within our own journey in which we start exploring many techniques and, over time, are able to simply rest in the simplicity of our own essential nature.

-The Yoga therapist maintains appropriate boundaries in terms of time and energy.
-At the same time, he or she offers Yoga generously by showing that knowledge of Yoga is universal and belongs to all of humanity.
+The Yoga therapist maintains appropriate boundaries in terms of time and energy to avoid burn-out.
+The therapist also introduces material at a pace that is easily accessible for the care receiver.
+At the same time, he or she offers all of their knowledge and understanding of Yoga generously, showing that knowledge of Yoga is universal and belongs to all of humanity.
+Self-knowledge is the evolutionary future of humanity.

 Witness Consciousness: sākṣitvaṃ

-The essence of integrity in Yoga therapy is providing optimal yoga practices for healing at all levels of being, rather than prescribing specific yoga techniques to cure disease.
-Integrity is also recognizing when we are able to work with a receiver effectively, and when it is appropriate to refer the person to another care provider.
+An essential facet of integrity in Yoga therapy is standing in our authenticity as healers within the vision of Yoga where health is integration of body, mind and Spirit within a growing understanding that our true Being is inherently whole and complete.
+In this spirit, we offer Yoga therapy as optimal Yoga practices for individual needs as a vehicle for healing at all levels of being, rather than prescribing specific yoga techniques to cure disease.
+Integrity is also recognizing when we are able to work with a receiver effectively, and when it is appropriate to refer the person to another care provider or Yoga therapist with a particular specialization.

 Multidimensional Awareness: pañca kośa darśana

-The Yoga therapist holds a vision of the whole person so that even if they’re focusing on the physical body, they are also seeing, sensing and responding to their receivers at the energetic, psycho-emotional and spiritual levels.
-This multi-dimensional perspective naturally cultivates greater awareness within the receiver.
+The Yoga therapist holds a vision of the whole person so that even if they’re focusing on the physical body, they are also seeing, sensing and responding to their receiver’s needs at the energetic, psycho-emotional, wisdom and spiritual levels.
+This multi-dimensional perspective, framed within the model of the five koshas, naturally cultivates greater awareness within the therapist of all the dimensions involved in healing.
+The five-kosha model also brings awareness to each of these dimensions within the care receiver, naturally opening them to multi-dimensional healing.

-The Yoga therapist has a wide range of tools and techniques for assessing the receiver’s needs.
-Intuition plays an important role in knowing how and when to employ these tools and techniques in the care receiver’s journey.
+The Yoga therapist has a wide range of tools and techniques for assessing the receiver’s needs and a theoretical and technical understanding of these is essential for the practice of Yoga therapy.
+Beyond this technical understanding, intuition plays an important role in knowing how and when to employ these tools and techniques in the care receiver’s journey.
+Intuition expresses itself through an inner knowing that arises spontaneously from within the therapist in silent communion with our own inner being.

 Yoga therapy is an art and a science, and with each group or individual we meet, we learn and teach something in a completely new way.
-This openness to Yoga therapy as a field of infinite possibilities allows for tremendous creativity, keeping our teaching fresh.
+This openness to Yoga therapy as a field of infinite possibilities allows for tremendous creativity, keeping our teaching fresh, alive and relevant to each receiver’s individual needs.
+Creativity is especially relevant in relation to those who practice and teach Hatha Yoga in that the spirit of creativity, alongside the maintenance of tradition, was at the heart of the Hatha Yoga renaissance in the 1920’s.
+Many of the aspects of this renaissance including Yoga instruction to householder including women and various castes, was a completely unique and creative adaptation of Yoga to the needs of modern life.

 Inner Freedom: kaivalya

 Surrender is the recognition that there is an all-encompassing intelligence at the heart of creation that guides our life journey.
-As we align with this source energy, we are naturally guided to healing.
+This intelligence has inspired us to embark on our own journey of Yoga healing and to share to with others through Yoga therapy.
+As we align with this source energy, we are naturally guided to complete our own process of healing and to support others on their journey.

-Faith is an unshakable knowing that Yoga is a process of transformation that has healed us at all levels of being.
-We also have faith that we will be guided to offer optimal techniques for healing to each care receiver we meet.
+Faith is the absolute knowing that Yoga is a process of transformation that has healed us at all levels of being.
+We also have faith that Yoga has the power and potential to heal all those we receive through offering optimal techniques for healing to each care receiver we meet.